 Although traces of feline domestication can be proved for thousands of years before the kingdoms of ancient Egypt, nowhere have cats achieved such a lofty status as under the reign of pharaohs.
 Statuettes, temples of the Goddess Bastet, and cat mummies can attest that felines were respected, mourned, and buried with the same reverence as humans.
 Moreover, Egyptian tomb and temple paintings show cats as pampered pets, sitting under chairs and close to (female) owners’ legs, playing or eating a snack.
 Clearly, cats were not only an embodiment of divinity but also favorite house pets.
 Unlike in modern times, though, cats also had a working role as hunting companions.
 There are carvings and paintings of cats flushing out birds, the most famous of these images being a tomb painting from the 18th Dynasty (about 1350 BC).
 A hunter is aiming a throwing stick at a flock of water fowl that the cat is flushing out.
 Since both the man and the cat are on a flimsy reed raft surrounded by water, I guess the cat had no choice but to stay close.
 Egyptians must have been masters at getting cats to cooperate, a feat never to be repeated in history.
-You do not see knights on a hunt with a pack of cats.
+You do not see paintings of knights on a hunt with a pack of cats.

 Fresco from the Tomb of Nabamun. c.
 1350 BC.
 British Museum.
 Photo: Public Domain Wikimedia Commons.

-If you were a courtier of Queen Elisabeth I, it was not a good idea to displease her, and even less of a good idea to participate in a rebellion.
+If you were a courtier of Queen Elizabeth I, it was not a good idea to displease her, and even less of a good idea to participate in a rebellion.
 Henry Wriothesley, the 3rd Earl of Southampton, did both.
 First, he incurred the Queen’s displeasure by marrying her lady-in-waiting without royal permission and by being generally a quarrelsome bother.
 To top it off, he then took part in the Essex Rebellion against the monarch.
 He was lucky enough just to lose his freedom and not his head, but he did spend a couple of years in the Tower.
 He shared his cell with his pet Trixie, a classic black and white tuxedo feline.
-The earl claimed that the faithful pet followed him all the way to the prison tower, but judging from the cat's expression, Trixie must have been brought to his cell against her will.
+The earl claimed that the faithful pet followed him all the way to the prison tower, but judging from the cat’s expression, Trixie must have been brought to his cell against her will.
 When the Virgin Queen died in 1603, the earl was released and became a court favorite of the successor King James I—and then he had this unusual portrait painted.
 Unusual because the custom at the time was for men to be portrayed with hunting dogs rather than cats, but Trixie clearly deserved recognition, pissed-off expression or not.

 Henry Wriothesley, 3rd Earl of Southampton.
 John de Critz (attributed).
 1603.
 Private Collection.
 England.
 Photo: Public Domain Wikimedia Commons.